 Therapy for Mind and Body

 With years of training and practice in both professions, I am able to provide an array of methods and approaches in working with each person based on their unique circumstances and needs.
-For some the focus is more psychological; for others, the focus is more physical; for many, a comprehensive, integrative approach is the path to mind-body healing.
+For some the focus is more psychological; for others, the focus is more physical; for many, an integrative approach is the path to mind-body healing.

 The above methods can be undertaken separately or in a variety of combinations, depending on your needs and inclinations.
 Whether on their own or in an integrative approach, they each have the capacity to help relieve many forms of suffering in mind, body, and spirit, as well as the capacity to help us to live in deepening connection with our hearts—which is the truest form of medicine.

 I would be happy to answer your questions, to explore your specific concerns, and to discuss ways in which my approach(es) might be helpful for you; to schedule an appointment, or for further information, please feel free to call.